bonitoo-io/influxdata-iot-petstore/README.md

 A project example for a [InfluxDB 2.0 java client]([https://github.com/bonitoo-io/influxdb-client-java]).

-It is a Vaadin application that only requires a Servlet 3.1 container to run (no other JEE dependencies).
+It is a [Vaadin Flow](https://vaadin.com/flow) application that only requires a Servlet 3.1 container to run (no other JEE dependencies).
 The UI is built with Java only.

 ## Prerequisites

 The project can be imported into the IDE of your choice, with Java 8 installed, as a Maven project.

+Demo uses [Vaadin Charts](https://vaadin.com/components/vaadin-charts) library for the metrics visualization.
+Vaadin Charts is commercial library and license file is needed in order to compile a run the demo.
+Free trial license can be obtained from https://vaadin.com/trial.

 InfluxDB 2.0 must be started on default 9999.
-You can start the new clean instance of InfluxDB using docker be following command:
+You can start the new clean instance of InfluxDB using docker by following command:

 ```bash
 docker run --rm --name my-influxdb2 --publish 9999:9999 quay.io/influxdb/influx:nightly